cloudmesh/client/docs/source/commands/command_default.rst

 Default Command
 ======================================================================

-The manual page of the group command can be found at: `default
+The manual page of the `default` command can be found at: `default
 <../man/man.html#default>`_

 Cloudmesh has the ability to manage easily multiple clouds.